 For people who are transgendered, accessing and maintaining employment is an ongoing challenge.
 Discrimination in the workplace, alongside general intolerance from society at large, has contributed to dramatic rates of unemployment and injustice for trans* people.

 Discrimination exists due to the myth that all peoples’ identities fit into society’s construction of gender.
-In a recent paper Elizabeth A. Reid (Boughton Law) and barbara findlay, QC note that,
+In a recent paper barbara findlay, KC note that,

 “Everything we have learned about gender is a myth.
 We have been taught that:

 - there are two genders;

 - a person’s gender is determined by what their genitalia look like;